-Before leaving campus, the external reviewer must (1) complete and submit the program review Rubric required by THEC, and (2) participate in exit interviews with department faculty, Academic Affairs administrators (Provost and Vice Provost), the Executive Director of OPEIR, and the Director of Assessment, OPEIR.
+At the end of the virtual visit, the external reviewer must (1) complete and submit the program review Rubric required by THEC, and (2) participate in exit interviews with department faculty, Academic Affairs administrators (Provost and Vice Provost), the Executive Director of OPEIR, and the Director of Assessment, OPEIR.

-Within two weeks of the site visit, the external reviewer must complete a brief narrative report and submit the report to both the Department Head and OPEIR.
+Within two weeks of the virtual visit, the external reviewer must complete a brief narrative report and submit the report to both the Department Head and OPEIR.